citelao/cse132-site/_guides/intro-to-circuits.md

 This equation should make intuitive sense: the *energy* that will be expended going between two points should depend on *how much* stuff can get through at any one instant and *how hard it is* for the stuff to get through.

-In fact, all electrical components follow this law, with one caveat: resistance sometimes changes based on the voltage.
+In fact, all electrical components follow this law, with one caveat: resistance sometimes changes based on various factors, including voltage.
 We call circuit components that *don't* change resistance "**ohmic**".

 #### An intuitive explanation